Billboard: Visual and environmental concerns

-Indeed, unless the billboards fallI'll never see a tree at all.

-Other groups believe that billboards and advertising contribute negatively to the mental climate of a culture by promoting products as providing feelings of completeness, wellness and popularity to motivate purchase.
+Other groups believe that billboards and advertising contribute negatively to the mental climate of a culture by promoting products as providing feelings of completeness, wellness, and popularity to motivate purchase.
 B.U.G.A.
-U.P. was a movement which commenced in Australia and took direct action against primarily tobacco and alcohol billboards.
+U.P. was a movement that commenced in Australia and took direct action against primarily tobacco and alcohol billboards.
 Another focal point for this sentiment would be the magazine AdBusters, which will often showcase politically motivated billboard and other advertising vandalism, called culture jamming.
 Billboards have been criticized as an example of attention theft.

 In 2000, rooftops in Athens had grown so thick with billboards that it was difficult to see its famous architecture.
 In preparation for the 2004 Summer Olympics, the city embarked on a successful four-year project demolishing the majority of rooftop billboards to beautify the city, overcoming resistance from advertisers and building owners.
-Most of these billboards were illegal, but had been ignored until then.
+Most of these billboards were illegal but had been ignored until then.

 In 2007, São Paulo, Brazil instituted a billboard ban because there were no viable regulations of the billboard industry.
 Today, São Paulo is working with outdoor companies to rebuild the outdoor infrastructure in a way that will reflect the vibrant business climate of the city while adopting good regulations to control growth.

-Individuals and groups have vandalized billboards worldwide.